crimist/trakx/bench/README.md

 - The server listens for control messages on port 9077.
 - It uses `trakx start` / `trakx stop` with the provided config.
 - It clears the cache directory between runs (database reset).
-- It sets `TRAKX_CACHE` so old backups are never reused.
+- The cache directory is defined by the Trakx config (`cache` in `bench/trakx.yaml`).
-- Do not point `--cache-dir` at any important data; it is deleted every run.
+- Do not point the config cache path at any important data; it is deleted every run.
 - The server script builds `trakx` every run (override path with `--trakx-bin`).

 ### 2) On the client (runs trakxbench)